 must have entered into the union willingly and in a sound state of mind.

 If any of the grounds for annulment exists, either spouse may begin the

 legal process to declare the marriage void.
 In order to pursue an annulment,

 you need to work with a family law attorney with experience working on

 Need help with your annulment?
-Contact The Law Firm of Wayne F. Crowe, Jr., P.C.
+Contact The King Law Firm

 to discuss your legal options with our Yonkers divorce attorney.